DDD-enterprise/DDD-enterprise.github.io/_pages/Business-Solutions.md

 - **TikTok is emerging as an e-commerce platform** with **Live Shopping & Creator Marketplace**.
 - **Google & LinkedIn have cloud-based enterprise solutions**, whereas most others **focus on ads & messaging**.

-Would you like a **deeper dive into monetization models** for these business solutions? 🚀